sumanrajbhandari/BowlingScoreCardSimulator/README.md

 ### `src/components`
-This consists the presentation components for the score board.
+This folder consists the presentation components for the score board.

 ### `src/App.js`
 This is the starting point of app.
 Handles the state and user interactions.